 First off, I’m pleased to see that Dark Horse has reached Lucky Vol. 13 of Kurosagi Corpse Delivery Service.
 It comes out so infrequently but that makes us love it all the more, especially Carl Horn’s expert liner notes, which get more glib with every passing volume.
 Last time we heard that Karatsu and Sasaki were in Hawaii on a case, so I’m hoping that we see said case here.

-MELINDA: I know I’m late to the party here, but I’ve finally started reading this series, and of course it’s just as good as you’ve been telling me all this time.
+MJ: I know I’m late to the party here, but I’ve finally started reading this series, and of course it’s just as good as you’ve been telling me all this time.
 I expect I’ll make it to volume 13 before the next one comes out, from the sound of it!

 MICHELLE: I read volume one a long time and liked the characters a lot, but got really grossed out by one page in particular.
 I’ve never gone back to it, even though I own through volume eleven or so.
 One of these days!